-There will be an increased amount of stormwater drainage caused by new impermeable surfaces created by any new development that could result from this GPA/RZ/TPM, which will ultimately drain into the Feather River.
-The project will be required to construct the local collection facilities and pay the appropriate fees to the Sutter County Water Agency for its fair share of improvements and expansion to the existing drainage system that will be connected too.
+There will be an increased amount of stormwater drainage caused by new impermeable surfaces created by the proposed Project, which will ultimately drain into the Feather River.
+The Project will be required to connect to the local collection facilities and pay the appropriate fees to the Gilsizer County Drainage District for its fair share of improvements and expansion to the existing drainage system that will be connected too.
 Also, as noted above, all new construction must involve use of Best Management Practices.
-Assuming all required standards are met there is not expected to be any significant impacts from additional storm water drainage from the site.
+Assuming all required standards are met the impacts from additional storm water drainage from the site will be less than significant.

-Iv) impede or redirect flood flows?
+iv. impede or redirect flood flows?